danielkepinski/project3/README.md

 #### First Time Visitor Goals

 As a first time user of the site I want to be able to:
-1. Lands on the homepage and sees a clean list of blog posts with titles, summaries, and dates.
+1. Land on the homepage and see a clean list of blog posts with titles, summaries, and dates.
-2. Clicks on a post to view full content and comments.
+2. Click on a post to view full content and comments.
-3. May navigate to other posts via similar post suggestions.
+3. Navigate to other posts via similar post suggestions.
-4. If interested, leaves a comment by filling out the name, email, and body fields and clicking "Submit Comment".
+4. If interested, leave a comment by registering as a user typing a comment and clicking "Submit Comment".
 5. Can use the browser’s back or main navigation to explore more posts.

 #### Returning Visitor Goals

 As a returning registered user of the site I want to be able to:

-1. Visits the site directly or through a shared link.
+1. Visit the site directly or through a shared link.
-2. Navigates to specific posts to read updates or new content.
+2. Navigate to specific posts to read updates or new content.
-3. Reads through existing comments and adds their own via the comment form.
+3. Read through existing comments and adds their own via the comment form.
-4. May choose to share a post using the “Share this post” feature, filling in an email form.
+4. Choose to share a post using the “Share this post” feature, filling in an email form.
-5. Engages regularly as the blog is updated with new content.
+5. Engage regularly as the blog is updated with new content.

 #### Admin User

 As an administrator for the site I want to be able to:

-1. Logs into the Django admin panel using secure credentials.
+1. Log into the Django admin panel using secure credentials.
-2. Views and manages all Posts, Comments, Tags, and Users via the default admin UI.
+2. View and manages all Posts, Comments, Tags, and Users via the default admin UI.
-3. Adds, edits, or deletes posts as necessary.
+3. Add, edit, or delete posts as necessary.
-4. Moderates comments by reviewing or removing content that violates community guidelines (manual moderation).
+4. Moderate comments by reviewing or removing content that violates community guidelines (manual moderation).
-5. Plans to implement additional moderation tools in future iterations.
+5. Plan to implement additional moderation tools in future iterations.

 ## Design

 ### Colour Scheme

 I have taken inspiration from the header image for the colour palette and chosen colours that complement each other.
-My colour choices came from my love of using reddit!
+My colour choices came from my love of using Reddit!
 ![colour pallete for website](./blog/Readme/images/projectcolors.png)

 ### Typography

--DansBlog uses two main system fonts to ensure fast loading and broad compatibility:
+-Dansblog uses two main system fonts to ensure fast loading and broad compatibility:

 Helvetica (with a fallback to sans-serif) is used for the body text.
 It's clean, modern, and highly readable—ideal for accessibility across all devices.